 Under the Share Purchase Agreement, Tokai agreed to issue up to an aggregate of 36,911,631 shares of its common stock to the Sellers and to the holders of warrants and options of Otic upon the exercise of such options and warrants, which shares shall be allocated among the Otic equityholders in accordance with the Articles of Association of Otic and the share incentive plan of Otic based on the average closing price of the Tokai common stock on the NASDAQ Global Market over the twenty trading days ending the third trading day prior to the closing of the Otic Transaction.
 If all of Otic's outstanding options and warrants are exercised prior to closing, then following the closing, the 36,911,631 shares of Tokai common stock the shareholders of Otic would receive represents approximately 62% of the outstanding shares of Tokai common stock, excluding for this purpose the effect on ownership of the issuance of shares in the Equity Financing.
-Based on the warrants to purchase shares of Otic and the conversion of certain outstanding debt facilities of Otic into shares of Otic that are expected to be exercised or converted prior to closing, and assuming a Tokai common stock price of \$1.05 per share at the time of the closing (which was the average closing price of the Tokai common stock on the NASDAQ Global Market over the twenty trading days ending on December 21, 2016), Tokai would issue to the Otic shareholders 34,653,770 shares of Tokai common stock at the closing (or 60.5% of the outstanding shares of Tokai common stock, excluding for this purpose the effect on ownership of the issuance of shares in the Equity Financing).
-The relative percentage was derived using a stipulated value of Otic of approximately \$50.0 million and of Tokai of approximately \$33.0 million.
+Based on the warrants to purchase shares of Otic and the conversion of certain outstanding debt facilities of Otic into shares of Otic that are expected to be exercised or converted prior to closing, and assuming a Tokai common stock price of \$1.05 per share at the time of the closing (which was the average closing price of the Tokai common stock on the NASDAQ Global Market over the twenty trading days ending on December 21, 2016), Tokai would issue to the Otic shareholders 34,653,770 shares of Tokai common stock at the closing (or 60.5% of the outstanding shares of Tokai common stock at the closing is of 0.5% of the outstanding shares of Tokai common stock at the closing of the outstanding shares of Tokai common stock at the closing is a stipulated value of Otic of approximately \$50.0 million and of Tokai of approximately \$33.0 million.